California Emissions Standards

 Unless it is exempt, your vehicle must comply with the California emissions standard if it has less than 7,500 miles on the odometer and is

-- the model year of 1996 or newer passenger vehicle or light-duty truck that has a gross vehicle weight rating (GVWR) of 6,000 lbs. or less
+- a non-electric vehicle model year 1996 and newer with a gross vehicle weight rating (GVWR) or 6,000 pounds or less

-- the model year 2000 or newer light-duty truck that has a GVWR of 8,500 lbs. or less
+- a model year 2000 and newer vehicle with a GVWR of 8,500 pounds or less

 To determine if a vehicle meets the California emissions standard, look for these words or similar language on the Manufacturer's Certificate of Origin (MCO) and the emissions label under the hood: